Cam Stewart (sportscaster)

 Cam Stewart (a.k.a.: Red Heat, The Raging Red Head) (born April 4, 1975) is a Canadian sports broadcaster.

 Stewart grew up in Mississauga, Ontario and played high school football for the Woodlands Rams.
 In the fall of 1992 he recorded four sacks in a single game against the Lorne Park Spartans.

-He later spent time in Yellowknife, Northwest Territories, where he was introduced to the sports media industry.
+After graduating from Fanshawe College in 1994, Cam moved to Yellowknife, Northwest Territories in 1995, where he was introduced to the sports media industry.